d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 ## Constructing Models Using the HybridBlock Class

-Similar to the correlation between the Sequential Block classes, the HybridSequential class is a HybridBlock subclass.
 Contrary to the Block instance, which needs to use the `forward` function, for a HybridBlock instance we need to use the `hybrid_forward` function.

 Earlier, we demonstrated that, after calling the `hybridize` function, the model is able to achieve superior computing performance and portability.
 In addition, model flexibility can be affected after calling the `hybridize` function.
 We will demonstrate this by constructing a model using the HybridBlock class.